giochor/midpoint_spread_tool/poc_guide.md

 ### Tips for good data

 - **Cover a range of impression levels.** The single most important thing is to have rows at different spend levels — one low, one high, and ideally some in between.
 Two rows at the same impression level are almost useless.
-- **Minimum 2 rows per channel; 5+ is recommended.** Two rows give a valid but uncertain fit.
-Five or more rows give a stable, reliable result.
+- **Minimum 3 rows per channel; 6+ is recommended.** In CT-mode, only rows above the 5% impression density threshold count toward the minimum.
+Six or more qualifying rows give a High-confidence, stable result.
 - **Keep targeting consistent across rows.** Mixing a broad-audience campaign with a narrow-targeted campaign distorts the curve because the effective audience size changes between them.
 - **Keep campaign length broadly similar across rows.** Avoid mixing 7-day and 90-day campaigns in the same fit — reach builds differently over time and this will introduce noise.
 - **Do not mix channel types for the same channel name.** Each `(channel_name, channel_type)` pair is fitted independently.
 If ITV Hub runs on both ATV and CTV, use separate rows with different `channel_type` values.